Jack Perrett: History

 Perrett had a wide ranging childhood with interests including rugby for Pill Harriers RFC, football for St. Julian's, and tennis for Firbank Dale Club.
 He studied at Durham Road Primary School, St Julian’s High School, and studied a sports degree at university.

 He cites his dad as an influence for finding music from a young age, surrounded by the sounds of Deep Purple, Black Sabbath, Led Zeppelin, and The Jam.

 Music career

-He did not begin performing live until age 21, when he performed at St Julian’s Rugby Club, in July 2014, which he describes making without a PA system, to a sympathetic audience.
+He did not begin performing live until age 21, when he performed at St Julian’s Rugby Club, in July 2014, which he describes as making without a PA system, to a sympathetic audience.

-Perrett made his debut with the EP "What You Saying?", and its A-side titled "Me And You" was featured on ITV1’s This Morning television programme.
+Perrett made his debut with the EP "What You Saying?", And its A-side titled "Me And You" was featured on ITV1’s This Morning television programme.

 He draws heavily on Britpop and Oasis influences, having previously busked at Liam Gallagher's debut Brixton solo gig, and having performed a cover of "I Wanna Be Adored" on BBC Radio Wales in support of the One Love Manchester Charity concert.